Photo: POC snow goggles (Photo provided by Fullmarks)

 [Profile]

-Until high school, he was involved in alpine skiing, competing in the National Junior High School Championships, Inter-High School Championships, and National Athletic Meet.
-He then discovered mountain skiing and began spending every weekend in the snowy mountains during the snowy season.
-In 2014, he put an end to his life as a foreign company employee in Tokyo, and has since worked as a representative of Epic Japan.
+Until high school, I was involved in alpine skiing, participating in national junior high school championships, interscholastic championships, and national sports festivals.
+After that, I discovered mountain skiing and spent every weekend in the snowy mountains during the snowy season.
+In 2014, I ended my life as a foreign company employee in Tokyo and have been working as the representative of Epic Japan ever since.

-, JAN Avalanche Worker Level I qualification completed
+, JAN Avalanche Handling Personnel Level I completed

 SWANS | ROVO-MDH-CMIT-BL PIN MIT Mirror Photochromic Lens